Garbage disposal clogged

 Plumbing

-The answer to a garbage disposal clogged is that there are several common causes, including food debris buildup, foreign objects, and mechanical issues.
-Symptoms can include a slow draining sink, strange noises, or the disposal not turning on at all.
-Solutions may involve using a plunger, removing the disposal to clear a jam, or replacing the disposal if it's malfunctioning.
+The answer to a clogged garbage disposal is that there are several common causes, including food debris buildup, foreign objects, and improper usage.
+Symptoms may include the disposal not running, water backing up in the sink, or strange noises coming from the unit.

 Step-by-Step Guide